13. Peter Frampton, Frampton Comes Alive (1976)

 17 Million copies

 On the heels of the massive Beatles bootleg push, Apple/Capitol Records decided to spark their own compilation setting the stage for how all "best of", "definitive", "greatest hits" compilations were made.
 The Beatles '1962-1966' (1973) sold only 15 million copies.
+This album was revamped in 2023 for its 50th anniversary to include more George Harrison tracks, but the true value of this album is that it mixed major hits and album cuts to make one of the most unique "hits" albums.

 10. Boston, 'Boston' (1976)